hunter-teacher-cert/syllabi/README.md

 ### Data Structures
+## By the end of this course, students will be able to:
+   - understand each data structure covered in this course.
+   - implement the covered data structures to solve a variety of real world problems.
+   - design appropriate algorithms, data structures, and solutions to solve a variety of problems in a variety of domains
+   - design learning experiences for a diverse population of learners  in the domains of data structures and algorithms and applied data structures and algorithms.

 This course is analagous to a College CS2 (Data Structures Class).
 While we're not using a fixed text, here are some useful data structure web sites.
 Each site has a section matching the topics listed below.
 Topics will be covered roughly sequentially with assignments in the day2day directory of the class repository: